Pathways to Sport

 B.C. is also committed to implementing the United Nations Declaration on the Rights of Indigenous Peoples through the Declaration on the Rights of Indigenous Peoples Act and is committed to ensuring Indigenous people and communities have equal opportunity to participate and compete in sport in a manner that recognizes and respects Indigenous culture and traditions.

+B.C.'s sport system welcomes participants of all ages, backgrounds and abilities.
 Explore the many ways to be involved in sport in your community.

 British Columbia has a proud tradition of establishing B.C. athletes on the national or international stage.